MustafaUtkuAydogdu/UCatchYourCourse/group/atun_melis_log.md

-# CS102 ~ Personal Log page ~
+# CS102 ~ Personal Log page ~ Melis Atun

 Below is a record of my own work for the project.
 This page will be submitted together with the rest of the repository, in partial fulfillment of the CS102 course requirements.

 ****
-### Melis Atun
+### 25.04.2020
 ****
 This week I started to learn Android Studio basics.
-I will continue to improve myself.
+I will continue to improve myself on it.

 ****
-### ~ date ~
+### 02.05.2020
 ****
-This week I helped abc brainstorm ideas for...
+This week me and my friends started to learn Augmented Reality.

 ****
 ### ~ date ~